 - If cooking in a saucepan on the stove-top – cover with a lid and simmer for 2 hours.
 Check occasionally and top up with extra stock if it starts to boil dry.

-- Add the potatoes (both chopped and grated) to the meat.
+- Add the cubed potatoes to the meat.

 - Taste for seasoning and add more salt if necessary.